 - 1. Incubate your restriction digest as directed by the restriction enzyme supplier.
-Longer reaction times can increase linearization and reduce background. - 2.
-After digestion, purify the linearized vector using a PCR purification kit.
-We recommend gel purification using the NucleoSpin Gel and PCR Clean-Up, sold as part of the In-Fusion Snap Assembly Starter Bundle (Cat.
-No. 638945) and Value Bundle (Cat.
-No. 638946) and also available separately (Cat.
+Longer reaction times can increase linearization and reduce background. - After digestion, purify the linearized vector using a PCR purification kit.
+We recommend gel purification using the NucleoSpin Gel and PCR Clean-Up kit, available separately (Cat.
 No. 740609.50). - 3.
 [Control] Check the background of your vector by transforming competent cells with 5-10 ng of the linearized and purified vector, in the absence of In-Fusion cloning master mix.
 If background is high, add more restriction enzyme(s) and continue digesting the vector (2 hr to overnight).
 Gel purify the remainder of the vector and transform again.